gh-tests/files-to-review/README.md

   ...
 ```
-Note that `teams` parameter is optional and when it is provided given `review criteria` results in app issuing
+Note that `teams` parameter is optional and when it is provided given `review criteria` results in app performing
-2 actions `comment-on-pull-request` and `request-review-to-team` that manifests itself commenting which files
+2 operations `comment-on-pull-request` and `request-review-to-team` that manifests itself commenting which files
 need to be reviewed and adding team(s) to reviewers list.

 #### Example